The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

 5:30 PM: Browse Local Shops in Via Filungo

-Via Filungo is Lucca’s main shopping street, stretching from San Michele in Foro to Piazza dell’Anfiteatro.
-This street is lined with all kinds of stores – from big brand names to unique local boutiques selling clothes, souvenirs, and handmade crafts.
+Lucca’s main shopping street Via Fillungo, stretches from San Michele in Foro to Piazza dell’Anfiteatro.
+Via Fillungo is lined with an assortment of stores big and small, selling everything from clothing to handmade crafts and souvenirs.

-It’s the heartbeat of Lucca’s shopping scene, always bustling with locals and tourists.
-Walking down Via Filungo is a great way to soak in the city’s vibe, window shop, or pick up some unique finds to take home.
+It’s the heart of Lucca’s shopping district, continuously alive with locals and travelers enjoying their time.
+Coming down Via Filungo is a great way to feel out the city, do some window-shopping, or pick up some great finds to bring home as souvenirs!

-Give yourself some time here to explore and enjoy the variety of shops; it’s a fun way to wrap up your afternoon in Lucca.
+Give yourself a little time to check out what the shops have to offer; it’s a fun way to wrap up your afternoon in Lucca.

 Via-Filungo-in-Lucca